-“There are three main strands to the product categories: vintage-inspired, contemporary and advanced,” explains Fender’s senior product manager, Matt Davey.
-“The vintage-inspired is obviously Vintera and American Original; contemporary is Player, American Performer and American Professional; and then advanced is the Mexican-made Deluxe series and now the American Ultra – the pinnacle.”
+As Fender’s senior product manager, Matt Davey told us, Fender's product categories are split into three main strands: vintage-inspired, contemporary and advanced.
+“The vintage-inspired is obviously Vintera and American Original," explained Davey.
+"Contemporary is Player, American Performer and American Professional; and then advanced is the Mexican-made Deluxe series and now the American Ultra – the pinnacle.”

 Performance and verdict

-Weight wise, this hits the right spot – a little lighter than the majority of Fenders we’ve played in the past couple of years.
-At 7.44lbs this Fender isn't feather-light, far from falling into the heavy category.
+As is the weight.
+It is a little lighter than most Fenders we’ve played in recent years.
+At 7.44lbs this Fender isn't feather-light, but far from heavy.

 • Body: Alder